 What Is The Best Operating System For Gaming

-The question remains: which one is the top operating system for gaming?
+The question remains: which one is the best operating system for gaming?

 Linux seems like a great contender, as it provides the best performance for one of the most popular multiplayer games in the world (CS: GO).
-However, its performance is lacking for a lot of newer DirectX 12 or Vulkan titles.
+However, its performance is lacking for a lot of new DirectX 12 or Vulkan releases.

-macOS is the second most popular operating system, but its video game library is lacking while its performance in-game is subpar.
+macOS is the second most popular operating system, but its video game library is insufficient while its performance in-game is poor.
 This is far from ideal.
 That leaves us with Windows.

-Windows 10 is the most widely used operating system and also the one with the largest library of video games.
+Windows 10 is the most widely used operating system and also the one with the biggest selection of video games.
 It is supported by most, if not all, game developers.
 Linux might be a good alternative, but it still doesn’t come close to Microsoft’s OS.

-Windows is the clear winner here, making it the best current operating system for gaming.
+Windows is the obvious winner here, making it the top current operating system for gaming.